Disclosure: This post contains affiliate links. As an Amazon Associate I earn a commission on all qualifying purchases. Thank you!

 So, after many weeks and several messes and missteps, the makeover is now complete, and I am looking for a new project to get my hands on.
 Here they are in our dining room!

-For the top fabric, I reused parts of an old IKEA sofa slipcover and I have plans for future seat slipcovers to protect their life, but also to switch things up seasonally.
-(The chandelier is a vintage piece I adore and bought at Brimfield last year.)
+For the top fabric, I reused parts of an old IKEA sofa slipcover I had saved, and have plans for future slipcovers that would prolong the life of the upholstery and bring in some variety.
+The chandelier is a vintage piece that I bought at Brimfield last year, and absolutely love in this space.

-If you’d like to know more about this dining room chair makeover and the upholstery process and other tools, products and materials used, let me know.
+If you’d like to know more about this makeover or the upholstery process in general (tools, products and materials), let me know.
 Take care!

 Beautiful work, Eva!
 I know these took a while, but it was so worth it.
 I’d love to see more of your Brimfield finds.
 I’ve never been but have always wanted to go.
 Thanks so much!